 CAMPUS CRIME STATISTICS

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (known as the Clery Act) requires all colleges and universities that participate in federal financial aid programs to maintain and disclose information about crime on and near their respective campuses.
 An annual report is published each year by October 1st.
 This data is also submitted to the U.S. Department of Education - Campus Safety and Security.
 It contains the three most recent years of campus crime statistics and security policy statements.
-The 2018 Annual Security Report for LSU Health Shreveport is attached here.
+The 2019 Annual Security Report for LSU Health Shreveport is attached here.
+Our 2019 Student Right To Know is attached here.

 LSU Health Shreveport discloses in its public crime log any crime that occurred on campus or within the patrol jurisdiction of the University Police that is reported to the University Police Department.
 The log includes the nature, date, time and general information of each crime including disposition if known.
 The log is available for viewing on campus in room 1-104, Administration Building, during the hours of 8:00am - 4:30pm, Monday - Friday.
 Students, employees, parents and the general public may access it.